gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/writing-better-software.md

 * <= 20 points, you must improve
 * 21 points, you are ok
-* 22 points, you are a high-performer
-* 23 points, you are a high-performer
+* 22, 23 points, you are a high-performer
 * 24 points, you are best-in-class

 Further I want to emphasis that **sustainablity** is my main intention